Sharkoux/tables/README.md

      - *Header* corresponds to the display title of the column of the table
      - *Accessor* corresponds to the key  of the data to associate with the columns
      - *sortable* if true, it becomes possible to sort the data of this columns
+     - *cell* corresponds to the cell component to be displayed in the column (optional)

    ### States: